StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ALTER.md

     SHOW ALTER TABLE ROLLUP;
     ```

-2. Show the execution of tasks related to modifying columns, optimizing table structure, and creating or deleting ROLLUP indexes in a specified database.
+2. Show the execution of operations related to modifying columns, optimizing table schema, and creating or deleting the rollup index in a specified database.

     ```sql
     SHOW ALTER TABLE COLUMN FROM example_db;